 For this reason, online backup systems should not take the place of other, more intensive backup options.
 When considering cloud systems to back up your data, do your homework on companies to make sure that your business’s information is kept on extremely secure servers.

-If your customers’ personal and financial information is in any way compromised by low security choices, it can reflect negatively on your business.
+If your customers’ personal and financial information is in any way compromised by low-security choices, it can reflect negatively on your business.

 As a business owner, you may find that you want to back up a correspondence with your prospects and customers.
 While the specific processes may depend on your particular email client, generally, you can accomplish this by manually transferring your email client’s profile and associated data files onto a piece of external media.

 Consider using direct marketing software for an even better way to keep track of prospects and clients.
-This can work seamlessly with email to provide you with a great way to save and update personal information and initiate and track correspondence.
+This can work seamlessly with an email to provide you with a great way to save and update personal information and initiate and track correspondence.
 It can also give you a way to manage your marketing strategies.